Holy orders in the Catholic Church: Marriage and holy orders

 Romanian Greek Catholic priest from Romania with his family.

 Married men may be ordained to the diaconate as permanent deacons, but in the Latin Church may not be ordained to the priesthood.
-Married non-Catholic clergy who convert to Roman Catholicism may, in some cases, be ordained priests.
+Married non-Catholic clergy who convert to Catholicism through the Latin Church may, in some cases, be ordained priests.
 In the Eastern Catholic Churches and in the Eastern Orthodox Church married deacons may be ordained priests, but may not become bishops.
 Bishops in the Eastern Catholic and the Eastern Orthodox churches are almost always drawn from among monks, who have taken a vow of celibacy.
 They may be widowers, though; it is not required of them never to have been married.

 Clerical celibacy

 There is a distinction drawn between chastity and celibacy.
 Celibacy is the state of not being married, so a promise of celibacy is a promise not to enter into marriage but instead to consecrate one's life to service; in other words, "married to God".
 Chastity, a virtue expected of all Christians, is the state of sexual purity; for a vowed celibate, or for the single person, chastity means the abstinence from sexual activity.
 For the married person, chastity means the practice of sex only within marriage.